 Audit Fees.
-During the period from August 13, 2019 (inception) through December 31, 2019, fees for our independent registered public accounting firm were approximately \$49,955, for the services Withum performed in connection with our Initial Public Offering and the audit of our December 31, 2019 financial statements included in this Annual Report on Form 10-K.
+For the year ended December 31, 2020 and for the period from August 13, 2019 (inception) through December 31, 2019, fees for our independent registered public accounting firm were approximately \$82,000 and \$50,000, respectively, for the services Withum performed in connection with our Initial Public Offering, review of the financial information included in our Forms 10-Q for the respective periods and the audit of our December 31, 2020 and 2019 financial statements included in this Annual Report on Form 10-K/A.

 Audit-Related Fees.
-During the period from August 13, 2019 (inception) through December 31, 2019, our independent registered public accounting firm did not render assurance and related services related to the performance of the audit or review of financial statements.
+For the year ended December 31, 2020 and for the period from August 13, 2019 (inception) through December 31, 2019, our independent registered public accounting firm did not render assurance and related services related to the performance of the audit or review of financial statements.

 Tax Fees.
-During the period from August 13, 2019 (inception) through December 31, 2019, our independent registered public accounting firm did not render services to us for tax compliance, tax advice and tax planning.
+For the year ended December 31, 2020 and for the period from August 13, 2019 (inception) through December 31, 2019, fees for our independent registered public accounting firm were approximately \$4,500 for each period.

 All Other Fees.
-During the period from August 13, 2019 (inception) through December 31, 2019, there were no fees billed for products and services provided by our independent registered public accounting firm other than those set forth above.
+For the year ended December 31, 2020 and for the period from August 13, 2019 (inception) through December 31, 2019, there were no fees billed for products and services provided by our independent registered public accounting firm other than those set forth above.